ceciliajs/visual-inspection-react-app/README.md

 # React Application using Maximo Visual Inspection APIs
-Create your own dashboard, and file uploading for Maximo Visual Inspection using React.
+Create your own dashboard, and file uploading form for Maximo Visual Inspection using React.
 This will show how you can maximize your Maximo Visual Inspection Platform APIs. (est. 30 - 45 mins)

 ## What's being used
     - React